openid/authzen/authorization-api-1_0.md

 A Principal is a JSON ({{RFC8259}}) object that has the following fields:

 id:
-: REQUIRED, A field, whose value is of type `string`, which uniquely identifies the user.
+: REQUIRED.
+A field, whose value is of type `string`, which uniquely identifies the user.
 This identifier could be an email address, or it might be an internal identifier such as a UUID or employee ID.

 ipAddress:
-: OPTIONAL, A field, whose value is of type `string`, which is a {{RFC4001}} text representation of the IP Address
+: OPTIONAL.
+A field, whose value is of type `string`, which is a {{RFC4001}} text representation of the IP Address

 deviceId:
-: OPTIONAL, A field, whose value is of type `string`, which uniquely identifies the device of the Principal
+: OPTIONAL.
+A field, whose value is of type `string`, which uniquely identifies the device of the Principal

 The following non-normative example describes a Principal: